openconfig/featureprofiles/feature/experimental/interface/my_station_mac/ate_tests/my_station_mac_test/README.md

 *   Connect ATE port-1 to DUT port-1, ATE port-2 to DUT port-2.
 *   Configure MyStationMAC whose value is 00:1A:11:00:00:01.
-*   Install static route for traffic to flow from ATE port-1 to ATE port-2.
+*   Configure a traffic flow from ATE port-1 to ATE port-2.
 *   The destination MAC for the flow source is set to MyStationMAC 00:1A:11:00:00:01.
 *   Validate that packets are forwarded without drops.
 *   Remove the MyStationMAC configuration.